pederz/Face-Image-Occlusions/README.md

 00002d003.jpg
 00002d004.jpeg
 ````
-NB!
-If `delimiter = '_'`, this will cause problems for the similarity comparisons, and plotting functions
+:warning: If `delimiter = '_'`, this will cause problems for the similarity comparisons, and plotting functions

 # Face Image Occlusion Generation